 The Tesuque Elementary School, the Tesuque Volunteer Fire Station, the US Post Office and San Ysidro Mission Church are vital community facilities that provide essential services to our rural community.
+Expansion and redevelopment that meets community needs should be allowed at appropriate scale.

 In order to fit in with surrounding residential development, dimensional standards of underlying designation should be applied.